Meet Our Program Teachers

 Sharon is a Certified Yoga 4 Cancer instructor, a former ChildLight Yoga Trainer and Yoga 4 Classrooms Trainer.
 Additionally, she is certified in the Color Me Yoga for Children Program, Pilates, Resist-a-Ball and Aquatics exercise and has also completed Level I Circus Yoga Training.
 Sharon holds a 200 hr. yoga teacher certification through the Yoga of Energy Flow program developed by Carrie Tyler and Daniel Orlansky.
 Sharon has extensive experience working with children and adults with various abilities.
 She has been involved in the health and wellness industry for over 30 years and sharing yoga since 2005.
 Sharon resides in South Berwick, ME with her husband and two children.

-Jonna Grenier is a certified yoga instructor registered as a 200 RYT through the National Yoga Alliance and will be certified as a Yoga 4 Cancer instructor this July 2016.
+Jonna Grenier is a certified yoga instructor registered as a 200 RYT through the National Yoga Alliance and is certified as a Yoga 4 Cancer instructor.
 Jonna first began practicing yoga as way to rehabilitate from breast cancer surgery, but quickly learned just how much more the practice has to offer and it became her passion.
 She became a yoga teacher in hopes of sharing the therapeutic gifts yoga offers for personal growth, transformation, tranquility and healing.
 As a cancer survivor, Jonna understands the many benefits yoga offers for cancer patients, survivors, their caregivers and anyone looking to find a sense of ease, wellbeing and peace.
 Jonna offers creatively sequenced yoga classes for all levels with an emphasis on body alignment, meditation and breath.
 Jonna is a compassionate and nurturing soul who is also a Master Reiki practitioner which she shares freely in her classes.

 “Be the change you wish to see in the world” – Mahatma Gandhi